dictybase-docker/postgres-template/README.md

   - __`Dockerfile.template` --> `Dockerfile`__.
 Change the base image if needed.
   - Modify configuration files(.conf) as necessary.
   - Finally create the docker image.
+  - To push it to a remote repository, make sure to change the url.